Friends of the Ashland Public Library Bylaws

 Except in an emergency, if a Director is unable to attend a Board meeting, it is her/his responsibility to inform the President in advance to be considered an excused absence.

-It is the President’s responsibility to track excused and unexcused absences.
+It is the Secretary’s responsibility to track excused and unexcused absences.

 Amendments